-When the Power System Operator I successfully completes the training program and is promoted to Power Systems Operator II they will be appointed at Step 11 (Step 6 of the seven-step range).
+When the Power System Operator Trainee successfully completes the PSO Trainee training program, they will be appointed to Step 11 (Step 6 of the seven-step range) of Power Systems Operator without having to participate in a recruitment process.
 The city and IBEW will establish a joint labor-management committee to develop program rules that shall apply to the oversight committee for this Trainee Program.